 First, figure out what your necessities are—for me, that’s a few cast-iron pans, a really heavy ceramic pot, a small pot that holds two eggs, a couple of knives, a mandoline, a microplane, a can opener, a peeler, and a cutting board.
 I don’t think that there’s a specific set of tools that everyone should have, but only owning the things you actually use to cook keeps everything tidy.

 You also don’t need old spices—they’re not functional.
 I go through my spices about every six months and toss what’s expired.
-Condiments are another area to keep an eye on.
-If you’re hoarding a bunch of things you don’t use, they’re just going to go bad and clutter your fridge.
+Condiments are another thing to keep an eye on.
+If you’re hoarding a bunch you don’t use, they’re just going to go bad and clutter your fridge.

 Do: Embrace Organizing Tools